 - a) the rider must be a Competitive member of their state branch of Equestrian Australia - b) the horse must have a life registration with Equestrian Australia - c) the horse/pony registration lodged with Equestrian Australia must reflect the name of the amateur owner rider as owner or part-owner of the horse.
-Leased horses are eligible if the amateur owner rider competitor is reflected as the lessee on the EA horse registration of that horse - d) the rider's income may only include sponsorship and occasional payment for coaching - e) the horse/pony must be primarily ridden and trained by the rider/owner with only periodic ridden assistance by person(s) other than the owner, specifically during the period 4 weeks prior to the event - f) the rider must be aged 21 and over can enter in the calendar year in which they turn 21 - g) the division is for Official Competitive competitions.
-The Organising Committees may run this division at any level (ideally at all levels Preliminary - GP) and it can be run either within the competition or separately - h) Organising Committees must designate the AOR on the draw if there is a separate competition conducted within the one competition - for a State/Regional/Club Leader Board it would be ideal to select several events at which scores will count towards the annual Leader Board - j) if the OC receives evidence that the rider is in breach of these rules then this rider will forfeit any awards and prizes
+Leased horses are eligible if the amateur owner rider competitor is reflected as the lessee on the EA horse registration of that horse - d) the rider's principle source of income must not be obtained from sponsorship, breeding, breaking, training, riding and/or coaching any horse or rider for the previous 2 years - e) the horse/pony must be primarily ridden and trained by the rider/owner - f) the rider must be aged 21 and over can enter in the calendar year in which they turn 21 - g) the division is for Official Competitive competitions.
+The Organising Committees may run this division at any level (ideally at all levels Preliminary - GP) and it can be run either within the competition or separately - h) Organising Committees must designate the AOR on the draw if there is a separate competition conducted within the one competition - i) for a State/Regional/Club Leader Board it would be ideal to select several events at which scores will count towards the annual Leader Board - j) if the OC receives evidence that the rider is in breach of these rules then this rider will forfeit any awards and prizes